Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

 ### :aetherx-axd-2: <!-- md:option IPSETs Enabled -->

 Blocklists are imported into kernel-managed sets, allowing CSF to check connections against a single set rather than thousands of rules.
-This option is acceptable if your blocklists contain thousands or more of IP addresses to block.
+This option is acceptable if your blocklist contains thousands of entries.

   - :aetherx-axd-thumbs-up:{ .icon-clr-green } **Pros**: Extremely efficient and scalable, can handle very large lists.
   - :aetherx-axd-thumbs-down:{ .icon-clr-red } **Cons**: Extra package dependency `ipset` must be installed.

 <br />

-If you wish to utilize option :aetherx-axd-2: and enable IPSET, please review our documentation regarding the installation and configuration of IPSET on your server.
+If you wish to utilize option :aetherx-axd-2: and enable IPSET, please review the section below [Large Blocklists and IPSET](#large-blocklists-and-ipset) regarding the installation and configuration of IPSET on your server related to blocklists.

 <br />